-During the development of its Asset Management Strategy the Council has worked jointly with leading experts of asset management planning.
-As part of this collaboration consultants were commissioned to conduct a maturity assessment of the Council's compliance with the new Code of Practice via a series of workshop to identify any significant gaps in existing practices.
+For the development of its asset management strategies the Council has worked jointly with leading experts in asset management planning.
+As part of this collaboration consultants were commissioned to conduct a maturity assessment of the Council's compliance with the Code of Practice via a series of workshop to identify any significant gaps in existing practices.

-The maturity assessment was used to direct the highways asset management strategy toward greater adoption of risk based planning methodologies.
+The maturity assessment was used to direct Walsall's Highways Asset Management Strategy toward greater adoption of risk-based planning methodologies.
 The strategy employs a modular approach that seeks to apply risk focus to the core issues of highway asset management planning, including: highway infrastructure performance management and benchmarking framework's; asset information and competencies strategies; lifecycle planning and investment modelling for optimised maintenance strategies.

-This strategic overview is intended to provide the Council's asset managers and custodians of resources with the data required to make informed decisions about the needs of highway assets over the long term, so that the potential impact of significant decisions can be predicted, understood and reviewed.
+Its strategic overview is intended to provide the Council's asset managers and custodians of resources with the data required to make informed decisions about the needs of highway assets over the long term, so that the potential impact of significant decisions can be predicted, understood and reviewed.